 Prior to this, he worked as the Campaign Coordinator for Amnesty International Australia, where his main focus was refugees and asylum seekers, the arms trade and national security.
 Brett has a bachelors degree in Arts and Law from the University of Sydney and a masters degree in International Law from the University of New South Wales.

-Lawrence Woocher is the research director of the Political Instability Task Force (PITF) which is an unclassified research program under a contract funded by the Central Intelligence Agency.
+Lawrence Woocher recently joined USAID as senior atrocity prevention fellow where he will help guide the Agency's implementation of recommendations from the Presidential Study Directive on Mass Atrocities (PSD-10) and support USAID's engagement with the Atrocity Prevention Board.
+Prior to his current role, he served as the research director of the Political Instability Task Force (PITF) which is an unclassified research program under a contract funded by the Central Intelligence Agency.
 From 2006-2011, he was a senior program officer at the United States Institute of Peace, where he focused on early warning, conflict prevention, and the prevention of genocide and mass atrocities.
 He was a member of the executive committee and lead expert on early warning for the Genocide Prevention Task Force, co-chaired by former Secretary of State Madeleine Albright and former Secretary of Defense William Cohen.
 He is also a lecturer at the Elliott School of International Affairs at George Washington University.
 Before joining USIP, Woocher was a research fellow at Columbia University’s Center for International Conflict Resolution and, concurrently, a consultant on early warning to the Office of the Special Adviser to the UN Secretary-General on the Prevention of Genocide.
-Woocher holds degrees from Harvard’s Kennedy School and Brown University. *Lawrence is serving as a judge in his personal capacity, not on behalf of the Political Instability Task Force or the U.S. Government.
+Woocher holds degrees from Harvard’s Kennedy School and Brown University.

 Ethan Zuckerman is director of the Center for Civic Media at MIT, and a principal research scientist at MIT's Media Lab.
 His research focuses on the distribution of attention in mainstream and new media, the use of technology for international development, and the use of new media technologies by activists.